fedepaganelli/CarRent/README.md

 ### RentCarController

 Handles the renting process for cars.
 Allows users to select a car, specify rental dates, and calculates the total rental cost.
 Communicates with the main Controller to update the rental status of cars.

+## Usage

+1. **Add a New Car:**
+   - Click on the "Add Car" button and fill in the required details in the dialog.
+   - Press "OK" to add the car to the list.

+2. **Search Cars:**
+   - Use the text fields at the bottom of the table to filter available cars.

+3. **Rent a Car:**
+   - Select an available car from the table.
+   - Click on the "Rent Car" button and specify the start and end dates of the rental period.
+   - Press "OK" to confirm the rental and display the total rental cost in the terminal.

 ## Authors